Yafei Qi – ⻬齐亚菲, born 1987 in Shijiazhuang, Hebei Province, China, lives and works in Berlin.

 But yes, these feelings are stronger in the mainland.

-“Life tells lies” touch very personal inter-generational relationship.
+“Life tells lies” touch very personal inter-generational relationships.
 What do you want to tell with this video work?

-“Life tells lies” was made at the same time of “I wonder why”.
-It’s an extended expression of what is the social expectation for an individual person, more specifically what is the social expectation for me.
+“Life tells lies” was made at the same time as “I wonder why”.
+It’s an extended-expression of what is the social expectation for an individual person, more specifically what is the social expectation for me.

 All the plots in that work are adapted from my observation of the survival state from my grandma and mum’s life, who chose to meet the public expectations, and the video also shows the imagination of my own future.

 I’m trying to weave a seemingly conforming woman’s life to social expectations.

 In the video, the four generations of women’s lives are going in a circle, from birth to middle age, marriage to death. such as a collage of life.
 It tells me what my life would look like with social expectations.